Family Law Advice and Covid-19

 In the Middle of Financial Negotiations? →

-If you were reaching the end of financial negotiations, it probably seems that, just as a final resolution was in sight, all the pieces have been thrown into the air as as result of the Covid-19 crisis we are facing.
-Uncertainty over needs, asset values, incomes and likely pensions will have put in doubt any arrangements that were about to be agreed.
+If you were reaching the end of financial negotiations, it probably seems that, just as a final resolution was in sight, all the pieces have been thrown into the air as as result of the Covid-19 crisis.
+Uncertainty over needs, asset values, incomes and likely pensions may have put in doubt any arrangements that were about to be agreed.

 While for some a pause for thought may be required, for many there may still be a way forward.